paul-riley/helixalm_bolt/README.md

 ### Beginning with Helix ALM

+Install the module.
+It currently has a single plan:

-`bolt plan run helixalm:install`
+`bolt plan run helixalm::install`

 ## Usage

-Include usage examples for common use cases in the **Usage** section.
-Show your users how to use your module to solve problems, and be sure to include code examples.
-Include three to five examples of the most important or common tasks a user can accomplish with your module.
-Show users how to accomplish more complex tasks that involve different types, classes, and functions working in tandem.
+1. Install the module.
+1. Run: `bolt plan run helixalm::install`.
+1. Unzip the correct HelixALM tar ball.
+1. Run the HelixALM installer.
+1. Start the license server: `/usr/bin/spls start`
+1. Start HelixALM: `/usr/bin/ttstudio` start

 ## Limitations

 This module has been tested with Ubuntu 20.04, Ubuntu 22.04, AlmaLinux 9, Red Hat Enterprise Linux 9, and Rocky Linux 9.
+It is not supported for deviations or alternative operating systems.

 ## Development